UnicoLab/FlowyML/docs/user-guide/artifacts.md

 Assets are stored in the **Artifact Store**.
 By default, this is the `.uniflow/artifacts` directory in your project.

 UniFlow supports pluggable storage backends (S3, GCS, Azure) via `fsspec`.
 Configuration is handled in `uniflow.yaml`.

+## Automatic Materialization 📦

+When running a pipeline with a Stack that has an Artifact Store configured, UniFlow automatically materializes step outputs.

+The artifacts are stored in a structured path:
+`{project_name}/{date}/{run_id}/data/{step_name}/{artifact_name}`

+This ensures that every run is reproducible and all intermediate data is persisted.
+UniFlow uses **Materializers** to handle serialization for different data types (Pandas, NumPy, Keras, PyTorch, etc.).